Murder of Jacob Wetterling: Person of interest

 In May 2014, investigators confirmed that they were taking another look at a series of attempted and actual child molestations that had occurred in the Paynesville area in the two years preceding the Wetterling abduction.
-Between the summer of 1986 and the spring of 1987, five teenage boys were attacked, but no one was ever arrested.
-The authorities interviewed some of the victims again and worked with the Internet blogger who had brought the information to light.
+Between the summer of 1986 and the spring of 1987, five teenage boys were attacked, but no one was arrested.
+The authorities interviewed some of the victims again and worked with an amateur investigator named Joy Baker, who had brought the information to light.
 After months of research and interviews with some of the victims, investigators believed that these attacks were not random and that the culprit could be connected to the abduction of Wetterling, which occurred just 40 minutes from the other crime scenes.

 Danny James Heinrich

 In October 2015, Danny James Heinrich was publicly named as a person of interest in Jacob Wetterling's disappearance.
 He had been questioned by the FBI on December 16, 1989, and a DNA sample was taken, but he was not charged with a crime and was released.
 In 2015, Heinrich's DNA was matched to the DNA taken in the case of Jared Scheierl, who was abducted in nearby Cold Spring in January 1989 at the age of twelve.
 The statute of limitations had expired for the Cold Spring kidnapping, meaning Heinrich could not be arrested and charged with that crime.
-A search warrant was issued and child pornography was found in Heinrich's house, leading to his arrest on October 28, 2015.
+A search warrant was issued and child sexual abuse material was found in Heinrich's house, leading to his arrest on October 28, 2015.